SNollken/site-fabricio/README.md

 # site-fabricio
-Practice on making a good-looking website for local bussiness
+This site is a practice on making a good-looking website for a local bussiness :>